-Phill Burrows was an illustrator working in publishing and advertising but has also moved seamlessly into fine art.
+Phill Burrows was an illustrator working in publishing and advertising who moved seamlessly into fine art.

 His illustrating skills were honed long, long ago when he taught English as a Foreign Language and accompanied each lesson with sketches on the board.
 His classes were a lot of fun.

-He worked in London for Mary Glasgow Publications (Scholastic) as an editor, then designer/illustrator; Phill then went. .. freelance.
-That was a long long time ago too!
+He then worked in London for Mary Glasgow Publications (Scholastic) as an editor, then designer/illustrator; Phill then went. .. freelance.
+That was a long long time ago too.

 A flourishing partnership with the writer Mark Foster resulted in twelve books published by Oxford University Press and the Bodley Head.
 Phill has also illustrated other books for learning German, Italian, Spanish and French.
 (He's bilingual in French/English and trying really hard to learn Spanish).